aSingh4086/cordova-plugin-google-login/README.md

 # cordova-plugin-google-signin

 Cordova plugin for integrating Google Signin in Android &amp; iOS app.
-It is updated to the latest Google Signin SDK on iOS `6.1` with support for M1 chip.
-Android additionally supports One Tap Login.

 ## Description

 The plugin allows you to authenticate users with Google Sign-In on iOS and Android.
-The API allows you to get email, display name, profile picture url, user id and idToken.
+The API allows you get idToken.
+Any other information required can be requested via Issues.

 ## Installation